Sculpting My Mother’s Face: A Ghost Story and a Ritual of Love

 This is a little story about the 15th anniversary of my mom’s passing, and the ritual I’ve adopted since my artist residency at BoxJelly: every year, I sculpt her face using clay with my hands.
-I use no tools, no photo references— only memory and touch.
-This ritual is not about artistic or technical skill.
-It’s an exercise in love and memory.
-Itʻs a ritual of love and being with my mother.
+I use no tools and no photo references— only memory and touch.
+This work is an exercise in love and memory.
+It’s a ritual of being with my mother.

 This is a love story, but itʻs also a ghost story.

 I began the making process with a prayer.
-I lit a candle meant for mothers and said a few words.
-When I was ready to begin, I took off my shoes to ground myself to the earth.
-I grabbed my working surface – a slab of Acacia Formosa, native to the Philippines – and my bag of clay.
-I didn’t have a plan.
-I just knew I wanted to be with my mom and touch her face.
+I lit a candle and spoke a few words.
+When I was ready, I removed my shoes and gathered my working surface — a slab of Acacia formosa, native to the Philippines — along with my bag of clay.
+I had no plan.
+I only knew I wanted to be with my mother and touch her face.

 I spend extra time on her lips.
 I try to remember them exactly but Iʻm afraid that I donʻt.
 The lips are my favorite part of her face to touch and remember… I had the honor of applying her favorite lipstick to her dry, solid lips at her wake.